Ballarat Technical Art School (a division of the Ballarat School of Mines)

 Harold Brocklebank Herbert (1891-1945), was born on 16 September 1891 at Ballarat, Victoria.
 He married Dorothea Agnes O'Leary at Fitzroy, Melbourne, on 9 October 1935.

 He studied architecture and applied design at the Ballarat Fine Art Gallery Technical School of Design later transferring to the Ballarat School of Mines Technical Art School.
-Herbert's talents were early recognized by Ponsonby Carew-Smyth, art inspector with the Victorian Education Department, and former Ballarat Art Educator.
+Herbert's talents were early recognised by Ponsonby Carew-Smyth, art inspector with the Victorian Education Department, and former Ballarat Art Educator.

 Herbert moved to Melbourne in 1912 to become Carew-Smyth's assistant.
 Three years later he returned to teach at his old school, abandoning teaching in 1919.